 - An animal turned in by its owner is immediately the property of the Humane Society and may go into the adoption program, transferred to another animal welfare organization, or humanely euthanized for serious health or behavior issues.

 - Stray animals are held as strays for the legal “stray-hold” time as described in the animal control ordinance of which the animal was found.
-The stray hold period varies between as little as one day to 14 days depending on a number of factors.
+The stray hold period varies between as little as 1 day to 14 days depending on a number of factors.
 It is very important that an owner comes in to do a walk-through of our stray-hold area as soon as possible during Business Hours (Monday-Saturday 8:30am-5:30pm).

 - After the stray hold is up, the Humane Society owns the animal and may then: